-Keywords functions, calculus, linear algebra Recommended Prerequisites Strong mathematical basis Propaedeutic Courses Teaching Format Lecture-based exercises and practical activities
+Keywords functions, calculus, linear algebra

+Recommended Prerequisites Strong mathematical basis

+Propaedeutic Courses

+Teaching Format Lecture-based teaching

-- Mandatory Attendance Attendance is not compulsory but recommended Mandatory Attendance Specific Educational Objectives and Learning Outcomes Attendance is not compulsory but recommended The course aims to reinforce and deepen the mathematical skills acquired by students in high school, from both theoretical and practical perspectives.
-In particular, it focuses on the concepts of equations and functions, key notions from differential and integral calculus, an introduction to differential equations, and the fundamentals of linear algebra.
-Knowledge and understanding: 1.
-Knowledge of the main mathematical concepts and formalism of calculus and linear algebra.
+Mandatory Attendance Attendance is not compulsory but recommended Specific Educational The course aims at reinforcing and deepen the mathematical skills Objectives and Learning acquired by students in the high school, from the theoretical and Outcomes practical points of view.
+In particular, the focus is given to the concepts of equation and function, the main notions from differential and integral calculus, an introduction to differential equations and the basis of linear algebra.
+Knowledge and understanding: Knowledge of the main mathematical concepts and formalism of calculus and linear algebra.
 2. Proficiency in the techniques of integral and differential calculus, and the linear algebra.
 Applying knowledge and understanding: 3.
 Ability in solving problems concerning function analysis by means of the calculus tools.
 4. Ability to apply mathematical techniques and methods learned in the course.
 5. Ability to adopt the mathematical formalism in problem solving.
 Making judgments 6.
 Efficiency in recognizing the right approach and convenient tools, to suitably deal with mathematical problems and questions.
 Communication skills 7.
 Proficiency to use English at an advanced level, especially in reporting on the calculations in a clear and effective way, by means of the written production and oral presentations.
 Learning skills 8.
 Ability to deal with problems in an appropriate way and to apply the suitable techniques.
 9. Capability in abstracting and generalizing problems, using the suitable scientific formalism and methods.
 Specific Educational Objectives and Learning Outcomes (additional info.)
-Assessment The exam consists in the preparation of a presentation, which must be handed in and orally presented.
-Furthermore, homework and class participation will be evaluated.
-Formative assessment: Form: In class activities

-Lenght/duration: 10hours

-ILOs assessed: 1,6,7,8,9
+Assessment The written exam will consist of solving exercises.
+The use of , 1000001110110 calculators and books is not permitted.
+A list of necessary constants and formulas will be provided along with the exam text.
+Formative Assessment: Form Length/duration ILOs assessed Length duration 1203 d33c33cd

+In class exercises 6 hours 1,2,3,4,5,6

+Home assignments 4 hours 2,3,4,6,7,8,9

 Summative assessment:

-Form: 100% oral presentation
+Form: 100% written exam problems

-Lenght/duration: 30 minutes
+Lenght/duration: 150 minutes

 ILOs assessed: 1,2,3,4,5,6,7,8,9

-Evaluation Criteria Laboratories are graded on a pass/fail basis
+Evaluation Criteria Written test: every exercise has some points assigned.
+Points are

+added according to correctness of the results and exact solving

+procedure.
+To pass the written exam the score must be greater or

+equal to 18.

+Oral test: it consist in a discussion of the written test and it can

+add an extra mark ranging from 0 to +2, summing up to the score

+of the written exam.

+If the final score is greater than 30, a "with honors" is awarded.

-Required Readings Lecture notes.
+Required Readings Lecture notes

-Supplementary Readings Any book of "Calculus" in the Library reserve collection.
+Supplementary Readings Any book of "Calculus" in the Library reserve collection

 Further Information

 Sustainable Development Quality education

 Goals (SDGs)

+-